Team (Lorde song): Reception

 "Team" received critical acclaim from music critics.
 Brenna Ehrlich from MTV News lauded it as an "insanely catchy jam".
 The A.V.
 Club critic Kevin McFarland labelled "Team" as a "club-ready" and "sparkly thumper", while Nathan Jolly from The Music Network simply described it "interesting".
 John Murphy, in his review of Pure Heroine for musicOMH, commended the lyrics "I'm kinda over getting told to throw my hands up in the air" for being catchy.
 Marlow Stern writing for The Daily Beast listed "Team" as the fifth best song of 2013.
 In 2019, Uproxx named the song the thirteenth best song of the 2010s.

 On 23 September 2013, "Team" debuted at number three on the New Zealand Singles Chart, becoming Lorde's third consecutive top-three single in the country following number-one singles "Royals" and "Tennis Court".
-Recorded Music NZ certified the single double platinum due to the sales figure of over 30,000 copies in the country.
-"Team" peaked at number nineteen on the Australian Singles Chart, and was certified double platinum by the Australian Recording Industry Association (ARIA).
+Recorded Music NZ certified the single four-times platinum for sales of 120,000 units in the country.
+"Team" peaked at number nineteen on the Australian Singles Chart, and was certified seven-times platinum by the Australian Recording Industry Association (ARIA).

 Following its impact on US radio stations, "Team" debuted at number thirty-two on the Billboard Rock Airplay, and topped the chart on 7 October 2013.
 It also topped the Adult Top 40, and charted at number two on the Mainstream Top 40, number two on the Hot Rock Songs and number two on the Alternative Songs.
 On the Billboard Hot 100, "Team" peaked at number six, becoming her second US top-ten hit (following her debut number-one hit "Royals").
 The song reached over two million in sales in the US by April 2014.
 By December 2014, "Team" had sold 2.45 million copies in the US.
-The single also reached number three on the Canadian Hot 100, and was certified double-platinum by Music Canada, which denotes 160,000 downloads.
+The single also reached number three on the Canadian Hot 100, and was certified seven-times platinum by Music Canada, which denotes sales of 560,000 units.